 From patterns to laws

 Physicists' fascination with invariance isn't a new thing.
 The ancient Greek philosopher Plato famously believed that all the things we see around us are but imperfect manifestations of perfect, and unchanging, forms that live in an abstract world of ideals.
-"Plato's emphasis was upon the unchanging aspects of the world, the great symmetries behind the appearances," explains John Barrow, mathematician and cosmologist at the University of Cambridge.
+"Plato's emphasis was upon the unchanging aspects of the world, the great symmetries behind the appearances," explains John Barrow, mathematician and cosmologist at the University of Cambridge (you can watch our interview with him below).
 Not everyone agreed with this idealism, Aristotle in particular was much more pragmatic.
 But Platonism seems to ultimately have won out.
 For many hundreds of years physicists have been chasing those perfect forms behind the outward appearances.

 "At the time of Isaac Newton scientists operated by carrying out experiments or observing things in the world, explains Barrow.
 "Then they would try to see patterns in what they saw: they would try to guess a rule or a law which governed those patterns.
 These laws are not things we see.
 We only see the outcomes of the laws.
 But the laws are regarded as something deep and fundamental about the Universe.
 So they are the modern counterparts of the Platonic perspective."